Guild of Fine Artists Set for Own Gallery Opening in Lagos - THISDAYLIVE

 Indeed, as art continues to capture the minds’ eyes of aficionados, slaying the spaces of homes and offices, the guild is bent on carving and painting art as a profession before the world.

-Among other things, the gallery is open to members and nonmembers of the guild.
-“At the same time, we want to foster younger ones with a passion for arts. .
+Among other things, the gallery is open to members and non-members of the guild while it at the same time groom younger ones to develop passion for arts.

 “The GFA gallery wants to help children with artistic talent evolve.
 We need to keep up with our arts,” she added.